Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-imDJ1KxXSgM.md

 ### Transcript

-> well avatar skins be added to the game i don't know and i don't know if they will be but if they do then like i'm not sure when we're gonna do character customization
+> well avatar skins be added to the game I don't know and I don't know if they will be but if they do then like I'm not sure when we're gonna do character customization